 Check spelling as a unique step, particularly checking words that may have been abbreviated and then spelled out.
 Look for transposed, missing or added letters in a word.

 Check for misuse of common homonyms

 its, it’s our, are there, their, they’re to, too, two your, you’re

 Avoid passive voice.
 Check that subjects and verbs agree.
 Check that verb tenses are consistent.
 Check verb and number agreement.

-The Student Affairs web content coordinators (WCC) group was formed as a collaborative effort between Student Marketing & Communications (SM&C) and Student Affairs Information Technology (SAIT) to unify the web and technology priorities under the division of Student Affairs.
+The Student Affairs web content coordinators (WCC) group was formed as a collaborative effort between Strategic Communications (SC) and Student Affairs Information Technology (SAIT) to unify the web and technology priorities under the division of Student Affairs.

 The web content coordinators group, which is comprised of representatives from every Student Affairs department, first met in 2012 to discuss the division’s transition to Web-One, CSUN’s content management system.
 The group now meets every other month

 Once a website is fully launched in Web-One, the representative is responsible for managing his or her department website updates.
 If you would like to update your website, email the person listed as your department representative before contacting SC or SAIT.

 For upcoming meeting dates and Web-One training sessions, or a list of current web content coordinators, please contact Steven Campos at email@example.com.